aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="debug-configurations"></a> Debug Configurations

 Debug Configurations are the idiomatic approach to running and debugging software in VS Code.
-They are also a reusable component - the Toolkit is able to internally produce and execute these configurations on the fly (for example as a part of the [CodeLenses](#codelenses) functionality).
+They are also a reusable component - the Toolkit is able to internally produce and execute these configurations on the fly.
 This is the Toolkit's main experience for debugging SAM Template resources.

 The Toolkit implements a Debug Configuration type `aws-sam`.
 Users can author and maintain these configuration entries, then launch them by pressing F5 (or Ctrl+F5 to Run without Debugging).
 When launched, this configuration type: